NeonCodes/Qrcodechallenge/README-template.md

 ### Built with

 - Semantic HTML5 markup
-- CSS stylesheets
+- CSS stylesheets and flexbox
-- desktop-first workflow

 ### What I learned